Two colleagues smiling and collaborating at a desk in a bright office, one working on a laptop while the other takes notes.

 Why your credit card may close

-• Inactivity: If you haven’t used your credit card for several months, your card issuer may close your account.
+• Inactivity: If you haven’t used your credit card for several months, some credit card issuers may close your account.
 One way you can keep a credit card account active is by using it to pay for your monthly subscriptions.

-• Delinquent payments: Missing one payment doesn’t usually lead to your credit card closing.
-However, if you’ve gone months without paying, your balance may go to collections, and your card issuer may close your account.
+• Delinquent payments: One missed payment doesn’t usually lead to account closure.
+However, if you’ve gone months without paying, your balance may go to collections, and some card issuers may close your account.
 This process is known as a “charge-off” and could have severe consequences for your credit.

 • Fraud on your account: Your credit card issuer may close your account if they suspect fraud.
 Signs of fraud could include sudden withdrawals of large sums, expensive charges, or purchases in parts of the world where you haven’t previously shopped.